 Wear a Hat

 A hat with a brim will keep the rain off your face when trail running in the rain.
 A thin, lightweight baseball cap won’t do much to keep your head or hair dry but the brim will protect your face from the rain.
-A buff worn around the head is also great for stopping the rain getting into your eyes or worn around the wrist to wipe your face when you’re running.
-A visor is another good option for stopping the rain dripping into your eyes.
+A buff worn around the head is also great for stopping the rain from getting into your eyes or worn around the wrist to wipe your face when you’re running.
+A visor is another good option for stopping the rain from dripping into your eyes.

 Don’t Wear Cotton

 If you don’t want to chafe then don’t wear cotton gear.
 Instead choose something that won’t stick to your skin when wet.
 Technical wool or wicking fabric doesn’t get heavy when wet and actually dries out pretty quickly too.
 Look for moisture wicking material when choosing vests or t-shirts.

 Wear Trail Running Shoes that Drain

 Tempting as it may seem to wear waterproof shoes, this isn’t always such a good idea when trail running in the rain.
 Waterproof trail running shoes are designed to keep the water out.
 If you’re a road runner they may work but once on the trails, a sizeable puddle or a stream means water will get in and it won’t be able to get out.
 We love the Salomon Speedcross 5 and the Hoka Speedgoat 5.